 2. Physical Presence (1,095 Days)

-You must have been physically present in Canada for at least 1,095 days (3 years) out of the 5 years (1,825 days) immediately before your application date.
+You must generally have been physically present in Canada for at least 1,095 days (3 years) during the 5 years immediately before the day you apply.
+What this means for you: only days you were actually in Canada count, so plan around long trips abroad.
 Key rules:

 3. Income Tax Filing